UDT-ITF/website/source/presentation/index.md

 > Are we following Semantic Versioning?
 If so then we just need to remove 'Starting th version 2.0,' from this sentence.
 If not, we should perhaps remove this section.
 > > I'd be up for it, but we don’t have it set up in github workflows and we’d need to adhere to some strict format for commit messages (https://www.conventionalcommits.org/en/v1.0.0/).
+> > > There's no equivalent statement in the Text Fragment API / Text Information API document, so I'd guess we don't need to commit to it here, but I'll hold off deleting this section because this feels like a policy decision.

 ### D. Acknowledgements